runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 true && false && false
 ```

-Priority blocks will not help us here: the problem comes between two parses
+Priority blocks will not help us here.
+We have two possible parses with a
-where both possible ASTs (Figs. 4-A and 4-B) have a direct parent and child
-which is within a single priority block (in this case, `&&` is in the same
+direct parent and child which are within a single priority block (in this case,
-block as itself):
+`&&` is in the same block as itself):

 Fig. 4-A
 ```